-Huff came to WNBC from KRON-TV, the NBC affiliate in San Francisco, where she was the primary on-air meteorologist for the station’s 5PM, 6PM and 11PM newscasts since 1991.
-She joined the station in 1990 as meteorologist for the 6AM and 11:30AM reports.
+Huff joined NBC 4 New York in January 1995 and has held a variety of positions at NBC.
+She came to WNBC from KRON-TV, the NBC affiliate in San Francisco, where she was the primary on-air meteorologist for the station since 1991.
+She joined that station in 1990.

 Among Huff’s numerous awards include the YWCA of New York City’s 2008 “W” award; the New York Chapter National Black Journalist Association’s “2007 Community Service Award;” the “2006 Golden Apple Award” from the New York City Chapter of American Women in Radio & Television (AWRT); the Federation of Protestant Welfare Agencies’ “2006 Laura Parsons Pratt Award;” the Administration for Children’s Services’ “2004 Golden Heart Award;” the 2004 “Miracle Makers Media Award” for her commitment and dedication to helping New York City’s Foster Care children; and the Second Annual “Nicholas Scoppetta Award for Service to Children.”

 Huff was cited in 2002 as a “Grad Made Good” by her Alma Mater, Florida State University.
-She has also received the Police Athletic League’s “2002 Woman of the Year Award;” a 2000 YMCA “Champion For Youth” honor; and the City of Hope’s “Spirit of Life” award for her professional and personal example to New York City youth.
+She has also received the Police Athletic League’s “2002 Woman of the Year Award;” a 2000 YMCA “Champion for Youth” honor; and the City of Hope’s “Spirit of Life” award for her professional and personal example to New York City youth.
 The American Lung Association named Huff a “Clean Air Hero” for her work in promoting cleaner air and healthier lungs.

-Her professional awards include Bronx Community College’s 1995 “Kaleidoscope Award” for excellence in television meteorology; a St. Louis Emmy Award for “Best Weathercaster” (1988); and the American Meteorological Society’s Seal of Approval for Television Weather casting in 1985.
+Additional professional awards include Bronx Community College’s 1995 “Kaleidoscope Award” for excellence in television meteorology; a St. Louis Emmy Award for “Best Weathercaster” (1988); and the American Meteorological Society’s Seal of Approval for Television Weather casting in 1985.